 Symptoms of Asthma - Causes, Diagnosis, and Homeopathic Treatment

-According to a study by The Global Asthma Report Organisation (GARA), In India, asthma affects 6% of children and 2% of adults.
+According to a study by The Global Asthma Report Organisation (GARA), in India, asthma affects 6% of children and 2% of adults.
 Asthma is a chronic inflammatory condition that affects your ability to breathe.
 It has an impact on your airways, the tubes that allow air to enter and exit your lungs.
-The airways may enlarge and become irritated if you have asthma.
-The chest may feel constricted and you may wheeze or cough as a result.
-A flare-up or asthma attack occurs when these asthma symptoms become worse than normal.

 Early Symptoms

-The inflammation and airway constriction that accompany asthma create symptoms in those who have it.
+The inflammation and airway constriction that accompany asthma creates symptoms in those who have it.
 Everybody experiences symptoms differently. the following signs and symptoms of asthma are most common:

 Asthma Attack Symptoms